smo0ths/UE4CommOpti/README.md

 r.VirtualTextureReducedMemory=1;
 r.VT.MaxAnisotropy=8;
 r.VirtualTexturedLightmaps=0; 1 is EXPERIMENTAL
-r.AllowStaticLighting=0;---------------------------------------some games use this if lighting is incorrect turn this on r.GenerateMeshDistanceFields=1; 0 for PERFORMANCE r.NormalMapsForStaticLighting=0;
+r.GenerateMeshDistanceFields=1; 0 for PERFORMANCE
-r.DistanceFieldBuild.EightBit=0;
+r.NormalMapsForStaticLighting=0;
 r.GenerateLandscapeGIData=0;
 r.DistanceFieldGI=0;
 r.DoPrepareDistanceFieldSceneAfterRHIFlush=1;
-r.DistanceFieldBuild.Compress=0; 1 for GROUND BRANCH-----------some games will crash without this r.DBuffer=0; decal material blend modes 0 for PERFORMANCE default 1 r.AllowGlobalClipPlane=0;
+r.DBuffer=0; decal material blend modes 0 for PERFORMANCE default 1 r.AllowGlobalClipPlane=0;
 r.LightPropagationVolume=0;